 - C license: this license is for specialty contractors such as plumbers, roofers, electricians, painters, etc.

 - A & D licenses: these licenses are less common.
 A licenses are used by Engineering contractors to build bridges and roadways.
 D licenses are for very specific, niche trades such as wood tanks, air and water balancing, and central vacuum systems.

-There are 3 major types of insurance to look out for when hiring a contractor:
+There are 3 major types of insurance to look out for when hiring a contractor in California:

-- General Liability, or GL Insurance, pretty much covers anything that can go wrong on your property, excluding company vehicles and employee injuries.
+- Pretty much covers anything that can go wrong on your property, excluding company vehicles and employee injuries.
 For instance, GL Insurance covers property damage, such as if a painter spills paint on your driveway, or if a roofer accidentally starts a fire.
-In the same way as Workers’ Comp, we recommend you verify that a company’s GL Policy is valid and active.
-Click here to view our GL Policy.

 Other types of bonds include Project Bonds, Bid Bonds, and Performance Bonds, which are generally used for government projects.

 Our Other Certifications

 Below are additional certifications we hold with different manufacturers.
 They are not required by law, nor do they mean that the companies that have them are the greatest.
 It is just one additional aspect to consider when vetting a roofing contractor in Los Angeles, CA. Most of these certifications are earned by attending multiple trainings and having experience with a certain product.